Ricky-Covell/CloudTvInstallation/README.md

 This will reboot the computer after 15 seconds if it stops responding.
 It will wait 5 minutes for a gentle reboot before forcefully resetting the system.
 #### 11.2 software watchdog
+__TBD__.
 Restart supercollider, flask, node, and chromium if they are closed or crash.

 # Startup instructions
 These steps must be run each time after boot.